PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/recipe-upload.md

 ## Overview

 CraftbeerPi 4 has the possibility to create recipes automatically.
-There are three different possibilities to create a recipe.
+There are different possibilities to create a recipe.

 1.  beerxml Files: